alymaquiling/docker-cicd-monitoring/README.md

-# Reverse Proxy and Monitoring for CI/CD pipeline
+# Reverse Proxy and Monitoring with Traefik

-# Built and deployed with Docker Compose
+# CI/CD pipeline built and deployed with Docker Compose

 Runs containers for Traefik, Jenkins, Nexus Repository, Gogs (self-hosted Git service) and PostgreSQL (dependency for Gogs)